ai4u-ai/velocity/README.md

 You can than mount a bucket to that path.

 ### [Create Annotations](annotations.md)
-To train an algorithm you need annotated data.
+To train an algorithm you need [annotated data](annotations.md).
 Every image needs to have a label associated to it.
 So that the algorithm learns to mapping between the image and the label.
 Labeling images is a labour intensive task.
-Out tool permits you to create annotations while the video is running.
+Out tool permits you to [create annotations while the video is running](annotations.md)).